Saaduddin47/Saaduddin47/README.md

 </a>

 <br/><br/>
 <!-- Subtle Animated Glow -->
 <img
   src="https://user-images.githubusercontent.com/74038190/216656997-2e90b3d0-42d4-4dff-b6cc-cc4a9d94b1d2.gif"
   width="220"
 />
 </div>
----

-*   "Code is like humor.
+*"Code is like humor.
 When you have to explain it, it's bad."* – Cory House
 </div>